OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

     ```

 > [!TIP]
-> To learn more about manifests for Outlook add-ins, see [Outlook add-in manifests](manifests.md) and [Add support for add-in commands for Outlook Mobile](add-mobile-support.md).
+> To learn more about manifests for Outlook add-ins, see [Outlook add-in manifests](manifests.md) and [Add support for add-in commands in Outlook on mobile devices](add-mobile-support.md).

 ### Capture appointment notes